What is h

 Research in 2018 by the Chartered Institute of Housing, and the charity, Crisis, has argued that under- investment in Local Housing Allowance rates has made 92% of the areas in Great Britain unaffordable to private renters.
 It is argued that at this level of financial support, there are often considerable shortfalls between Local Housing Allowance rates and people’s rents.
 These force people to find ways to cut back on essentials, or get into debt or rent arrears, in order to pay their rent.
 It is argued that these significantly increases the risk of homelessness and the use of food banks.

-Throughout the post-war period, successive governments’ approaches to the problem of housing for people on low incomes involved the construction of more social housing and offering support for rent costs.
+Throughout the post-war period, successive governments’ approaches to the problem of for people on low incomes involved the construction of more social and offering for costs.

-The arrangements for housing supported were consolidated for council tenants in 1972 under the National Rent Rebate Scheme, and for private and housing association tenants in 1973 under the parallel Rent Allowance Scheme.
-Both were introduced at a time when local authority housing finance was being overhauled, with the effect that council rents rose sharply.
+The arrangements for tenants in 1973 under the parallel Allowance Scheme.
+Both were introduced at a time when finance was being overhauled, with the effect that rents rose sharply. supported were consolidated for tenants in 1972 under the National Rebate Scheme, and for private and

-These schemes did not stem the growing complexity of the system and generated different payment levels depending on the scheme in question.
-Housing benefit was subsequently introduced as a replacement for the two measures under the Social Security and Housing Benefit Act 19
+These schemes did not stem the growing complexity of the system and generated different levels depending on the scheme in question. was subsequently introduced as a replacement for the two measures under the Social Security and Act 19

-It was not until 1988, however, that housing benefit was in full operation, with the integration of in-work and out-of-work housing benefit systems.
+It was not until 1988, however, that was in full operation, with the integration of in-work and out-of-work systems.

-The Housing Act 1988 produced massive upheaval for the housing benefit system.
+The Act 1988 produced massive upheaval for the system.
 The Act began the deregulation of private sector rents, and removed the right to an independent assessment of “Fair Rents”.
-The eligibility of students aged under 25 for housing benefit was reduced.
+The eligibility of students aged under 25 for was reduced.

 1990s: Increased expenditure on housing support

-Attempts were made through the Housing Act 1996 to bring housing benefit spending under control, through the introduction of “Local Reference Rents” (determinations of average market rents for dwellings of the same size in an area) and the further restriction of eligibility for under 25s.
+Attempts were made through the Act 1996 to bring spending under control, through the introduction of “Local Reference Rents” (determinations of average market rents for dwellings of the same size in an area) and the further restriction of eligibility for under 25s.

-The Labour Government launched a major review in 2000 in the wake of the Housing Green Paper, “Quality and Choice: A Decent Home for All”.
-The key aims of the reform were to improve customer service, reduce fraud and error, improve work incentives, and explore future options to support housing policy.
+The Labour Government launched a major review in 2000 in the wake of the Green Paper, “Quality and Choice: A Decent Home for All”.
+The key aims of the reform were to improve customer service, reduce fraud and error, improve work incentives, and explore future options to policy.

 2000s: Growing calls for housing benefit reform

-In 2002 the Department for Work and Pensions published detailed proposals of future housing benefit in “Building Choice and Responsibility: A Radical Agenda for Housing Benefit“.
+In 2002 the Department for Work and Pensions published detailed proposals of future in “Building Choice and Responsibility: A Radical Agenda for “.

-In January 2006 the Government published a welfare reform Green Paper entitled ‘A New Deal for Welfare: Empowering People to Work’ which included further proposals for reforming Housing Benefit, in particular rolling out an adjusted version of the Local Housing Allowance to the deregulated private rented sector.
+In January 2006 the Government published a welfare reform Green Paper entitled ‘A New Deal for Welfare: Empowering People to Work’ which included further proposals for reforming , in particular rolling out an adjusted version of the to the deregulated private rented sector.

-The Welfare Reform Act 2007 introduced changes to the administration of housing benefit with the national roll-out of Local Housing Allowance to the private rented sector, and a housing benefit sanction for people who refused to engage in rehabilitation following eviction for anti-social behaviour.
+The Welfare Reform Act 2007 introduced changes to the administration of with the national roll-out of to the private rented sector, and a sanction for people who refused to engage in rehabilitation following eviction for anti-social behaviour.

 2010s: Reform under the Coalition Government

-In May 2010, the new Coalition Government stated that welfare reform was “very much a priority” for them and that housing benefit reform would be considered in the context of wider welfare reform objectives.
+In May 2010, the new Coalition Government stated that welfare reform was “very much a priority” for them and that reform would be considered in the context of wider welfare reform objectives.

-In the following month’s Emergency Budget, Chancellor George Osborne stated that Housing Benefit costs had become “completely out of control” having risen from £14 billion to £21 billion within the last decade and that the system was “in dire need of reform”.
-In the spending review of October 2010, the Conservative Chancellor George Osborne, announced a further series of tightening measures in relation to the rules around housing benefit.
+In the following month’s Emergency Budget, Chancellor George Osborne stated that George Osborne, announced a further series of tightening measures in relation to the rules around . costs had become “completely out of control” having risen from £14 billion to £21 billion within the last decade and that the system was “in dire need of reform”.
+In the spending review of October 2010, the Conservative Chancellor

-The 2012 Welfare Reform Act outlined plans to incorporate Housing Benefit within Universal Credit for those of working age, a process which was still ongoing at the start of the 2020s.
+The 2012 Welfare Reform Act outlined plans to incorporate within Universal Credit for those of , a process which was still ongoing at the start of the 2020s.
 The government also introduced its so called ‘Bedroom Tax’ to deal with the perceived issue of under occupancy.

 Statistics

 As of February 2019, there were 20 million people claiming benefits of some sort.
-Two-thirds of benefit claimants were of State Pension age (13 million).
+Two-thirds of (13 million). claimants were of

-The gradual rollout of Universal Credit means that the number of people claiming some of the older-style Working Age benefits is reducing.
-By May 2019, claimants of Housing Benefit had reduced to 3.6 million, while 1.1 million households were receiving the housing element of Universal Credit.
+The gradual rollout of Universal Credit means that the number of people claiming some of the older-style benefits is reducing.
+By May 2019, claimants of had reduced to 3.6 million, while 1.1 million households were receiving the element of Universal Credit.

 73% of HB recipients (2.6 million) were tenants in the Social Rented Sector and 27% were in the Private Rented Sector (970,000).

-As of May 2019, 13% (320,000) of working-age housing benefit recipients had experienced a reduction to their weekly payment on account of the Under Occupancy Penalty.
+As of May 2019, 13% (320,000) of working-age recipients had experienced a reduction to their weekly on account of the Under Occupancy Penalty.
 The average reduction amount was £15.41.

 [Source – Gov.uk – DWP Benefits Statistics, 2019].